-FirstAid4Farms, offers courses for agricultural workers, is not your average first aid company, founded by an experienced paramedic, Kay Patterson, all training offered is nationally recognised & certificated.
+FirstAid4Farms, offers courses for agricultural workers, is not your average first aid company, all training offered is nationally recognised & certificated.

 We attend farms and agricultural establishments, don’t mind getting dirty, thoroughly enjoy the chatter & we most importantly make first aid fun.
 Oh, and we work around you and your farms schedules.